wwarthen/RomWBW/Source/Doc/UserGuide.md

 ## CP/NET Sever Setup

-These instructions will assume you are using Douglas' CpnetSocketServer as the server on your network.
-The definitive guide to this software is also on the [cpnet-z80](https://github.com/durgadas311/cpnet-z80) site and is called "CpnetSocketServer.pdf".
+These instructions will assume you are using Douglas Miller's CpnetSocketServer to implement a CP/NOS server on your network.
+The definitive guide to this software is also on the [cpnet-z80] (https://github.com/durgadas311/cpnet-z80) site and is called "CpnetSocketServer.pdf".

 The software is a Java application, so it can generally run anywhere there is a Java runtime environment available.
 I have normally used